Mohamed1628/portfolio/content/posts/Washing Machine Status Checker/index.md

 ![wiring](images/wiring.png)

 ![pinout](images/pinout.png)
-This is the pinout for the ESP8266 NodeMCU ESP-12E board.
-If you would like to use a different ESP8266 board, make sure to check your own pinout online.
+This is the pinout for the Arduino Uno R3 board.
+If you would like to use a different Uno board, make sure to check your own pinout online.

 ---

 ## Software
-- Arduino Cloud
-- Arduino Create Agent
+- Arduino IDE

 ### Source Code
 See all code and setup instructions in my GitHub repository: https://github.com/Mohamed1628/Washing-Machine-Status

-### YouTube Demonstration + Explanation
-{{< youtube "Php4FqPXtiM" >}}

 ---